andrewtheart/DiskActivityMonitor/HELP.md

 ### Create a rule

 1. Open Settings.
-2. Pick a process already seen by the collector, or browse to an executable.
+2. Pick a process already seen by the collector for a name-wide rule, or browse to an executable to bind the rule to that exact path.
 3. Set the GB/hour threshold.
 4. Choose behavior:
    - **Confirm:** ask through a toast before suspending.
-   - **Auto:** suspend immediately and notify afterward.
+  - **Auto:** suspend an exact-path rule immediately and notify afterward.
+Name-wide rules are confirmation-only.
 5. Save rules.

 ### Resume a process